postor/learnnextjs/en/9-deploying-a-nextjs-app/6-zeit-now-port-80.md

-# EIT will always use 80
+# ZEIT will always use 80

 Actually, even if you start your app on port 8000, once deployed to now, you can access it with port 80 (or without a port).